1. Home

 Kaiserschmarrn Recipe – How to Make the Kaiser’s Favorite Dessert

-One bite… and everyone agrees, these are exactly the sort of culinary mishaps that we need more of.
+One bite and everyone agrees that these are exactly the sort of culinary mishaps that we need more of.

 What ARE Kaiserschmarrn?

-Kaiserschmarrn starts out as a light and fluffy pancake, thicker than a regular German Eierkuchen, but not made with Baking Powder like American Pancakes.
+Kaiserschmarrn starts as a light and fluffy pancake, thicker than a regular German Eierkuchen, but not made with Baking Powder like American Pancakes.
 They get their fluffiness from whipped Egg Whites.
-And then…. they get shredded.
-The word “schmarrn” comes from the Austrian or Bavarian dialect and means scrambled (also mess, rubbish or mishmash).
-Which completely makes sense.
-This is not a “pretty” dish on the plate.
+And then, they get shredded.
+The word “schmarrn” comes from the Austrian or Bavarian dialect and means scrambled (also mess, rubbish, or mishmash), which makes complete sense.
+Kaiserschmarrin looks like a bit of a mess.

 kaiserschmarrn recipe